Abydos, Egypt: "Forts"

 Some of the tomb structures, referred to as "forts" by modern researchers, lay behind the town.
 Known as Shunet ez Zebib, it is about 450 × 250 ft over all, and one still stands 30 ft high.
 It was built by Khasekhemwy, the last pharaoh of the Second Dynasty.
 Another structure nearly as large adjoined it, and probably is older than that of Khasekhemwy.
 A third "fort" of a squarer form is now occupied by a convent of the Coptic Orthodox Church of Alexandria; its age cannot be ascertained.

 Kom El Sultan

 The area now known as Kom El Sultan is a big mudbrick structure, the purpose of which is not clear and thought to have been at the original settlement area, dated to the Early Dynastic Period.
 The structure includes the early temple of Osiris.

+Anthropological data and cultural affinities

+A study on First Dynasty crania from the royal tombs in Abydos generally demonstrated greater affinity with Kerma Kushites, and Upper Nile Valley groups.
+Keita noted the predominant pattern was "Southern" or a "tropical African variant" (though others were also observed), which had affinities with Kerma Kushites.
+Moreover, the analysis too found clear change from earlier craniometric trends, as "lower Egyptian, Maghrebian, and European patterns are observed also, thus making for great diversity".
+The gene flow and movement of northern officials to the important southern city may explain the findings.

+Archaeologist Bruce Williams has advanced the view that Nubian elites participated with their first dynastic counterparts in the development of the pharaonic civilization.
+Williams also clarified in 1987 that his discovery of the Qutsul incense burner proposed no claim of a Nubian origin or genesis for the pharaonic monarchy but that excavations had shown Nubian linkages and contributions.
+He maintained that detailed, archaeological evidence had found cemeteries of tombs situated in Qustul, Nubia which were described to be vastly wealthier and greater in size than the Abydos tombs of the first dynastic rulers.

+According to American historian and linguist, Christopher Ehret, the ritual practice of retainer sacrifice found in the royal tombs of Abydos originated from the southern region in the Middle Nile.
+Ehret also stated that this cultural practice was shared with the Kerma kingdom of the Upper Nubian Nile region.